 When Hurricane Ian moved into Southwest Florida this week, it was a real test for the community.
 The storm destroyed the nearby areas of Fort Myers and Naples with record-breaking waves and winds of over 100 mph.
+While the resilience of Babcock Ranch in the face of Hurricane Ian is certainly inspiring, Florida remains an attractive destination for entrepreneurs and business owners; if you’re considering joining the ranks, it’s essential to learn How to Start an LLC in Florida to ensure your venture is prepared to weather any storm that comes its way.
 Babcock Ranch, the first 100% solar community in the United States, passed through Tropical Storm Ian with no loss of power and minimal damage.

 Babcock ranch in Florida